raelango/EasyETL.Net/README.md

 ### Html (HtmlDatasetWriter)
 Writes the dataset to a HTML file.
 Each `DataTable` would be exported as a `<TABLE>`.
 ### Json (JsonDatasetWriter)
 Writes the dataset to a JSON file.
+Each `DataTable` would be exported.
+### Database (DatabaseDatasetWriter)
+Writes the dataset to a database.
+Writes records to any `ODBC`, `OleDB` or `SQL` targets by specifying the `DatabaseType` and `ConnectionString`.
+Use `InsertCommand` and `UpdateCommand` strings to Insert/Update record.
+Insert would happen when Update did not find any match.
+If you set the `UpdateCommand` to empty, all records would be inserted.